 As noted previously, staff recommend that housing costs and essential utility service costs be deducted from income to determine the amount of household income available to pay for any given essential utility service (essentially the denominator in the AR equation).
 While there may be other household expenses that could be considered non-discretionary, such as food, staff does not recommend including them in the AR equation.
 Staff explains that there is a great deal of uncertainty surrounding these costs.
-In addition, data that do exist are not available for all geographic areas or at the needed granularity.165 the lack of these other expenses may create a false impression of affordability.
-168 TURN recommends updating the AR methodology either now or in the future to account for these other non-discretionary household expenses.
-169 The Small LECs supports TURN's argument that household income should be adjusted to account for tax liabilities before calculating an AR measurement.
-170
+In addition, data that do exist are not available for all geographic areas or at the needed granularity.

-SCE is concerned about the inclusion of non-discretionary expenses generally in the affordability analysis, noting that such expenses are non-uniform and difficult to quantify.166
+SCE is concerned about the inclusion of non-discretionary expenses generally in the affordability analysis, noting that such expenses are non-uniform and difficult to quantify.

 TURN criticizes this revised staff proposal's treatment of this element of the AR methodology, and claims that other non-discretionary household expenses such as food, healthcare, and taxes should be included in the AR equation.
-TURN demonstrates that the AR measurement can be directly affected by assumptions about payroll taxes and their impact on household incomes, and is concerned that
+TURN demonstrates that the AR measurement can be directly affected by assumptions about payroll taxes and their impact on household incomes, and is concerned that the lack of these other expenses may create a false impression of affordability.
+TURN recommends updating the AR methodology either now or in the future to account for these other non-discretionary household expenses.
+The Small LECs supports TURN's argument that household income should be adjusted to account for tax liabilities before calculating an AR measurement.

-UCAN also believes the definition of non-discretionary household expenses is too narrow and recommends at least including healthcare costs as an element of non-discretionary household costs.171 CCTA concurs that the definition of non-discretionary household costs should include more categories to ensure an accurate assessment of affordability, such as food, clothing, childcare and medical expenses.172
+UCAN also believes the definition of non-discretionary household expenses is too narrow and recommends at least including healthcare costs as an element of non-discretionary household costs.
+CCTA concurs that the definition of nondiscretionary household costs should include more categories to ensure an accurate assessment of affordability, such as food, clothing, childcare and medical expenses.